-If you're using Chrome, you may want to disable unnecessary add-ons before trying again.
-To disable extensions in Chrome:
+If you use Chrome, you may want to disable unnecessary add-ons.

-In the list of extensions, use the toggle to disable any extensions that are currently enabled (enabled extensions will display a blue toggle).
+In the list of extensions, switch off any extensions that are turned on.

 Try Netflix again

-If these steps resolve your issue, you may want to try enabling your extensions one by one to see which one is preventing the Netflix website from functioning correctly.
+If these steps solve the problem, try turning on your extensions one by one to see which one is preventing the Netflix website from working properly.

 For this step, make sure to leave your computer powered off and all of your home network equipment unplugged as a group for 30 seconds before plugging each device back in one by one.